 If you decide to put your home up for sale while the coronavirus is still a factor, the biggest potential problem may be how long it takes to sell.
 As quarantines happen, or people with heightened risk decide to stay home, you may get fewer showings, slowing down the sale process.
 People may also cut down on their activities in general to minimize exposure to unfamiliar areas.
 If this happens, and your home sits on the market for too long, you may end up having to lower your price to sell.

-Avoid this issue altogether by working with an off-market buyer like Sundae.
-Our process means you can sell your home without having to list it.
-Through a careful evaluation, our experienced Market Experts can provide a reliable cash offer on your house with no fees or closing costs.
-We also offer a cash advance of up to $10,000 to help with expenses during the transaction.
+Avoid this issue altogether by working with Sundae, the only marketplace that connects homeowners looking to sell their house as-is to a large network of vetted investors.
+Those investors compete to buy your house so you can get the highest price possible without having to list it or do any repairs.
+Through a careful evaluation, our experienced Market Experts can provide a reliable estimated offer range with no fees or closing costs.
+Additionally, eligible sellers can receive a cash advance of up to $10,000 to help with expenses during the transaction.
 Take advantage of a strong housing market without the stress of listing your home.